Why differentiation is critical

 “What’s different about these guys?”

 They will want to know if you’re any different than the other vendors they already know or are using.
 Does anything make you special?
-And, unfortunately, until that question gets answered, you could be just wasting your time.
-You won’t get the business.
+And, unfortunately, until that question gets answered, you might be just wasting your time.

 To change vendors, they need a good reason

-Most of your prospects already have a set of vendors that they’ve checked out and have been working with for some time.
+Most prospects already have a set of vendors that they’ve checked out and are working with.
 And for most technology firms, changing a vendor is usually a big deal.
 Not fun to do.
 Certainly not something they want to undertake unless there’s a very good reason.

 And that’s why, statistically, most prospects will end up sticking with their current vendors.
 Unless you can differentiate yourself from the field,..